Financial help when you have a lung condition

 Cold weather payments

-Cold weather payments are paid when the average temperature in your area falls, or is forecast to fall, to 0 degrees Celsius or below for seven consecutive days.
+Cold weather payments are paid when the average temperature in your area falls, or is forecast to fall, to zero degrees Celsius or below for seven days in a row.

 These payments are usually made to people on the following benefits: